SiloCityLabs/blog/content/post/2019/2019-06-06-what-can-golang-do.md

 Go is a win-win for both situations.

-Have you ever looked at a PHP error file with the giant list of warnings and fatal&#8217;s coming in from your live servers?
+Have you ever looked at a PHP error file with the giant list of warnings and fatal's coming in from your live servers?
 You think, “how did that happen and why could I not prevent it?”

 Because Go is compiled, it processes all the code on the spot.
 No more testing for noob issues like missing a semicolon or invalid types.
-You can&#8217;t compile with these kinds of basic errors.
-If there is an issue on live it&#8217;s usually data related which can be handled with validation.
+You can't compile with these kinds of basic errors.
+If there is an issue on live it's usually data related which can be handled with validation.

 ## Where have I used go?

-  * I&#8217;ve replaced most of my bash scripts
+  * I've replaced most of my bash scripts
       * Easier to write, syntax matches across the board for each flavor of Linux and even osx/windows
   * Cloud backups using a [little program](https://github.com/SiloCityLabs/B2Backup) I am making for backblaze
       * Simple